PHOENIXCONTACT/MORYX-MaintenanceWeb/docs/articles/architecture/ProjectStructure.md

 ## The src folder

-Here in the src folder is all the stuff for the `Marvin.Runtime.Maintenance.Web.UI`.
+Here in the src folder is all the stuff for the `Moryx.Runtime.Maintenance.Web.UI`.
 The structure leans towards the application tabs.
 Every subfolder can be seen as module which should be "live" alone in future development.

 ````text
 src